 Concordia University of Edmonton offers university-level credit courses during the spring and summer months, normally from May to August.
 Important dates for students registered in Spring and Summer Session courses are published in the Academic Schedule, section 2.0.

 New and returning students may apply by submitting an Application Form online.
 Continuing students may add Spring and Summer Sessions courses to their schedule; a separate application is not required.
 Students must pay the non-refundable Registration Deposit, section 5.2, before they may register in courses.

 Each six-week session is comprised of two three-week terms.
 The majority of courses are scheduled each day of the week, from Monday to Friday.
 A three-credit course normally takes one term (three weeks) to complete.
 However, a three-credit course offered part-time in the evenings, takes one session (six weeks) to complete.
 A six-credit course normally takes one session (six weeks) to complete.

-Due to the intense nature of these sessions, students may take a maximum of 4.5 credits per term and a maximum of 6 credits per session students are cautioned from enrolling in too many hours [Approved by General Faculties Council on September 13, 2019].
+Due to the intense nature of these sessions, students are cautioned from enrolling in too many hours.